LTVA1/NuVGM/README.md

 ````
 B0 02 ss ss ii ii ii ii ll oo oo oo oo
 ````
-`ss ss` is stream number (not the number which is index in PCM stream block! it is like this so you can do e.g. interleaved writes from the same data section), `ii ii ii ii` is PCM writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the PCM write array from which playback will start.
+`ss ss` is stream number, `ii ii ii ii` is PCM writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the PCM write array from which playback will start.

 Set stream frequency:
 ````